-IPVanish will cost you $10.00 every month, while its 12-month plan brings the price down to $6.49 per month.
+IPVanish will cost you from $3.75/month.
 You get a 7-day money-back guarantee, and you can choose from numerous payment methods (cryptocurrencies are not supported).
 There’s plenty of value here, especially since you get to use IPVanish on up to 10 devices within a single subscription.

 Avast SecureLine doesn’t have a monthly subscription.
-It costs $79.99 per year, which equals $4.99 per month.
+It costs $89.99 per year, which equals $4.99/month.
 You can use it on up to 5 devices at the same time, and there’s a 7-day free trial version.
 Once again, even though there are numerous payment methods supported, there’s no support for cryptocurrencies.